the-full-stack/website/docs/llm-bootcamp/index.md

 We have put together a two-day program based on emerging best practices in the LLM community and the latest research results to help you answer these questions and make the transition.

 **Our goal is to get you 100% ready to build and deploy LLM applications, and be caught up with state of the art in the field.**

+!!! question "What do I need to know already?"
+    We aim to get anyone with experience programming in Python ready to start building applications that use LLMs.

+    Experience with at least one of machine learning, frontend, or backend will be helpful but not needed.

 ### Tentative Schedule